typicode/xv/README.md

 ## Watch mode

-xv doesn't integrate a watch mode.
+xv doesn't have a watch mode.
 If the feature is needed, it's recommended to use tools like [watchexec](https://github.com/watchexec/watchexec) or [chokidar-cli](https://github.com/open-cli-tools/chokidar-cli) to re-run xv when there are changes.